Basics: web apps – from perspectives to action

 Those requests aren’t the only dial board “an operator” can use.
 In addition to them, there are extensions such as the Hypertext Transfer Protocol Secure (HTTPS).
 This protocol is a standard set of rules and procedures designed to keep the client-server communication private via cryptographic means.
 In essence, HTTPS encrypts any request or response before sending it and decrypts it when it’s received (regardless of the recipient).

-Of course, HTTP alone could not enable a web application.
+Of course, HTTP alone could not enable a web app.
 For it to be useful, it needs to send messages that can be interpreted by the client and here we’re getting to that Hypertext Markup Language story.

 To keep it short, the same guy who invented the HTTP and its extensions had to design a language that your phone’s or your computer’s web browser can understand.
 He did not have to look too far though.